PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 Takeaway: Good series of strategies for onboarding new team members.
 Maintaining a list of technical debt that is shared with new team members.
 Catalogues of patterns in use.
 Preparation email of tech stack, tools, patterns etc.

 - [Jeff Dwyer - Onboarding Engineers: How to Tackle the First 30 Days](http://product.hubspot.com/blog/onboarding-engineers-how-to-tackle-the-first-30-days)
+Takeaway: Think hard about task selection.
+Small wins early on.
+Pair them up with a coding mentor.
+Set the tone in PRs about how you review code.
+Spend time pairing with them.

 ### Training Courses and Videos